Issue(s): Excalibur #6, Excalibur #7

 ...and he's not alone in there.
 He has to convince the people inside that he's not a demon.
 But he is a mutant, which he realizes might seem just as bad.

 Why, oh why, must there be such stereotypes against mutants?
 Can't we see that they are people just like us?
-Except Nightcrawler was raised by a gypsy sorceress and his father is the demonic warlord Azazel, but besides he's just like you and me.
+Except Nightcrawler was raised by a Romani sorceress and his father is the demonic warlord Azazel, but besides that he's just like you and me.

 The silly craziness continues through the Forbidden Planet comic store and various other locals.
 During the action Kitty notes that Brian is wheezing excessively for someone in seemingly as good shape as he is.

 Eventually Kitty confronts Meggan for the crime of putting Brian in a very uncomfortable S&M outfit (only fair, of course, considering what she and Madelyne Pryor have to wear in this crossover)...